coderek/octopress/source/_posts/2014-06-26-function-function.markdown

 We did a lot of code refactoring recently.
 Besides adopting jshint and jscs in our development process, another major thing is that I started using functions extensively.

 The coolshell has an article about the functional programming.
 I read it several time and agree with most of the points in the article.
 Functional style has its significant place in the programming world.
 Functions are the foundamental construct that any programming language has to have.
-It's such a powerful concept that can be extend to simulate many other concepts in the language.
+It's such a powerful concept that can be extended to simulate many other programming concepts.

 For example, function can be used as `module`.
 This is the basic function declaration